rwaldron/tc39-notes/es8/2017-03/mar-23.md

 - Could work with asm.js
 - Multiple browsers expressed optimism about implementing with good performance

 DE: For optimization potential currently across JavaScript engines there are  ....
-Could also be used to optimize integer as Int64 (?).
+Could also be used to optimize Integer as Int64 (?).
 We could make it work with asm.js.

 MM: What's Smi?